PaddlePaddle/Paddle/doc/design/refactorization.md

 	1. Call maker class to complete `proto` and `checker`
 	2. Using the completed `proto` and `checker`, it will add a new key-value pair to the `OpInfoMap`

-4. Invoke the `USE` macro in which the Op is used to make sure that it is linked.

 ---
 # Backward Module (1/2)
 ### Create Backward Operator